SubhadityaMukherjee/AI-knowledge-base/docs/quotes.md

 - "the existing official wasn't as good as the existing manager."

-- "clever companion was much better than a stupid one."

 - "A clever companion was much better than a stupid one."

 - "Anything that required study, it had to be built from the ground up, there were no tricks."